PdoyleC/everyday-life/README.md

 # Live Life

-Welcome to the **[Live Life](https://live-life-897b359a6b34.herokuapp.com/)** website,a platform where people can share what their up to, share their experience of going out into the world.
+Welcome to the **[Live Life](https://live-life-897b359a6b34.herokuapp.com/)** website, a platform where people can share what their up to, share their experience of going out into the world.

 <img src="readmedoc/design/iamresponsive.png" alt="I am Responsive image for screen sizes for the site">